roman-milk/roman-milk.github.io/becoming-a-slut-wife-tammy.md

  "I'm guessing that somehow you told Barney about it?"

  "He saw her when she was out on one of her dates and like a good friend he told me about it and then I had to explain to him that it was okay with me."
-Report_Story #2